 To make a long story short, these men were banished from the restaurant and every other business owned by the restaurant's owners.
 The more we dug into servers' interactions with these men, the more we found out that this was commonplace.
 These disgusting men would sexually describe what they wanted to do to several of the servers...to other servers.
 The female servers would accept it as "part of the job".
 The male servers wouldn't speak up.
 Almost everyone who was aware of the harassment just accepted it.
 ACQUIESCENCE.

 I'm thankful I had the support of my bosses to ban these perverts, but I also recognize that isn't common.
 Most women don't get that support, especially for high-paying customers of a business.
-Not many people have the fortitude to turn down revenue on the basis of moral principles.
+Not many people have the integrity to turn down revenue on the basis of principles.
 I was a lucky one.
 Sounds crazy to say.
-I was sexualized and sexually harassed, and yet I was a lucky one.
+I was sexualized, and yet I was a lucky one.

-Now, when I meet a man - at work, in social settings, etc. - I try to look him in the eyes and calculate whether he is a predator or not.
+Now, when I meet a man — at work, in social settings, etc. — I try to look him in the eyes and calculate whether he’s a predator or not.
 Is that fair to men?
 No, I don't think it is.
-But it's very difficult not to make that snap judgement when you've experienced sexual harassment and know women who have been sexually assaulted.
+But it's difficult not to make that snap judgement when you've experienced sexual harassment and know women who have been sexually assaulted.

 Truthfully, this isn't my only story.
 It's just the one that I still can't understand and the one that causes me to crawl back into my turtle shell.

-I have been sexually harassed on numerous occasions.
+I’ve been sexually harassed on numerous occasions.
 I've rarely talked about it.
 Who does, right?
 Unless it escalates to the level of rape, nobody talks about it.
 And even then, very few women who have been raped admit it.
-I mean, what person in their right mind wants to carry the burdensome weight of the "victim label".
+I mean, what person in their right mind wants to carry the burdensome weight of “the victim".
 Forever, people question the validity of your accusations.
 Forever, people question if you're "just a dramatic person".
-Actually, I've said the same.
-I've known girls who exacerbated their self-serving desires to fit in to the male workplace by becoming a sexual piece.
-That's not okay.
-But that's not what we're talking about.
-We're talking about women you know - many, many women you know - who are sexually harassed and sexually assaulted.
+But it’s not one crazy woman.
+We're talking about women you know — many, many women you know — who are sexually harassed and sexually assaulted.
 We're talking about your mother, your wife, your daughter, your sister, your neighbor.
 We're talking about MOST WOMEN.